cutsin/require-yml/README.md

   extensions: [ '.json', '.yaml' ]
 })
 ```
-* this results in try the load order below, where each stage treats ites previous as defaults and ***cascades*** it with it's own values, whenever such are found:
+* this results in try the load order below, where each stage treats it's previous as defaults and ***cascades*** it with it's own values, whenever such are found:
 	* file: `./config/default.json`
 	* file:`./config/default.yaml`
   * directory: `./config/default/`